dezly-macauley/dezly-dojos/sql/postgresql/postgresql_guide.md

 This table called "users", it has two columns, and each of those columns can hold up to 128 characters of text.

+In PostgreSQL a database can have multiple schema

+Inside each schema are the tables

 _______________________________________________________________________________

 ### How to view the schema of a table